-In Year 3 we encourage good behaviour in many ways...
+In Year 3 we encourage positive behaviour in many ways...

-\ Children will be rewarded with individual 'house point' tokens for demonstrating use of the '7 Habits' in and around school.
+Children will be rewarded with individual 'house point' tokens for demonstrating use of the '7 Habits' and our school values in and around school.
 Good effort, demonstrating positive attitudes and behaviour will also be rewarded with house points.
 House points are counted at the end of each half term.
+The winning house is awarded a 'non-school uniform day.'